wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 ## Equipment

-Most cases come with alls screws necessary, and I assume you have access to a Phillips (+) head screwdriver.
+Most cases come with all screws necessary, and I assume you have access to a Phillips (+) head screwdriver.

 For *lubing*, you will need access to the following items: